Australian House of Representatives: Origins and role

 According to the Australian Constitution, the powers of both Houses are nearly equal, with the consent of both Houses needed to pass legislation.
 The difference mostly relates to taxation legislation.
 In practice, by convention, the person who can control a majority of votes in the lower house is invited by the governor-general to form the government.
 The leader of that party (or coalition of parties) becomes the prime minister, who then can nominate other elected members of the government party in both the House and the Senate to become ministers responsible for various portfolios and administer government departments.

 Bills appropriating money (supply bills) can only be introduced or amended in the lower house and thus only the party with a majority in the lower house can govern.
 In the current Australian party system, virtually all contentious votes are along party lines, with relatively few members crossing the floor to vote against their party's position; thus the party able to form government usually has a majority and is able to reliably win votes in the lower house.

 The opposition party's main roles in the House are to present arguments against the government's policies and legislation where appropriate, and to attempt to hold the government accountable as much as possible by asking questions of ministers during question time and during debates on motions and legislation.

 The preferential voting system of the lower house has resulted in a single party or coalition almost always having a majority of seats in the chamber.
 After the first decade of Federation, the only time when this did not occur was following the 1940 and 2010 elections.
-By contrast, the only period in recent times during which the government of the day has had a majority in the Senate was from July 2005 (when the senators elected at the 2004 election took their seats) to July 2008 (when the senators elected at the 2007 election took their seats).
+By contrast, the only period in recent times during which the government of the day has had a majority in the Senate was from July 2005 (when the senators elected at the 2004 election took their seats) to December 2007 (when the Rudd government was sworn in after winning the 2007 election).
 Hence, results of votes in the Senate are usually more contested and closely watched.